Part VI

 Fear of being called cruel can become the very mechanism that keeps coercion unchallenged.
 That fear is information, not proof.
 Use it as a cue to slow down, return to the Serene Center, and seek outside perspective before you name manipulation.

 Compassion without discernment enables harm.
 The clean line is simple: “I see you’re hurting, and I’m not responsible for fixing it.”
+You are not a monster for refusing to co-regulate someone who is using their dysregulation to control you.
 This is not cruelty.
 It is refusal to let someone else’s wound hold your reality hostage.

 The Vortex Check: If you notice yourself afraid to set a boundary because of how someone will suffer, ask: “Am I responding to their pain, or am I being controlled by their pain?”

-Good intentions do not exempt you from consequence—but consequence does not erase intent.
+Good intentions do not exempt you from consequence, and consequence does not erase intent.

-What is power?
-In the Entangled Firmament, power is simply the magnitude of your ripple.
 If you are a teacher, a parent, or a leader, your amplifier is turned up.
 A whisper from you lands like a shout.
-A small lapse in your integrity creates a fissure in the group field.
-The mandate of the Dragon is Proportional Responsibility: the wider your reach, the stricter your hygiene must be.
+A glance becomes instruction; a loose boundary becomes climate.
+That is Proportional Responsibility: the wider your reach, the cleaner your conduct must be.
 You get to have bad days.
-You don’t get to export them without repair, because your bad day becomes the weather for everyone else.
+You do not get to export them without repair, because your bad day becomes the weather for everyone else.

 Between your intent and another’s experience lies a distorting lens.
 Call it the prism.